Jacob-Brown-950/30-Day-SOC-Challenge/Week 3.md

 - **Detection Rule Setup**:
     - Current rules only query thresholds; need to create detection rules under **Security**.
       ![Detection Rule Setup](https://github.com/Jacob-Brown-950/30-Day-SOC-Challenge/blob/main/Screenshots/Step%2048%20This%20is%20where%20we%20make%20REAL%20alerts.PNG) <!-- Replace with actual image link -->
     - Opted for preconfigured rules or created a new one to experiment.
-I chose to make my own
+I chose to make my own.
       ![Preconfigured Rules](https://github.com/Jacob-Brown-950/30-Day-SOC-Challenge/blob/main/Screenshots/Step%2049%20Lets%20Create%20a%20new%20rule.PNG) <!-- Replace with actual image link -->
     - Configured data involved in the new rules, mirroring the process used for SSH attempts.
       ![Configuring New Rules](https://github.com/Jacob-Brown-950/30-Day-SOC-Challenge/blob/main/Screenshots/Step%205%20Set%20it%20to%20this%20so%20you%20can%20access%20it%20via%20SOC%20Laptop.png) <!-- Replace with actual image link -->